swalker-sada/anthos-practice/platform_admins/docs/distributed-relational-database.md

 ## Creating a transaction using Bank Of Anthos

-Start the Bank Of Anthos user interface:
+Start the Bank Of Anthos user interface by running this command in gcloud and clicking on the resulting link:

 ```
 echo -e "https://bank.endpoints.${GOOGLE_PROJECT}.cloud.goog"
 ```

+Once the user interface is up and running, make a deposit and remember the amount, e.g., 5432.00 USD.
+Later you will lookup this amount in the database directly using a database client.

 ## Connecting to the database using the CLI